12kleingordon34/SL2/README.md

 Code by Daniel Manela and Daniel Trent (T1, 2019/20)

 ## Code Summary
 The codebase falls roughly into groups.
 The algorithm classes themselves, the main files used to solve the CW problems, and accompanying utility files to fascilitate our solutions.
+Requires scipy, sklearn and numpy to run.

 ### Algorithms
 * `kernels.py`: Contains the kernels